 - SAP CAR: SAP Customer Activity Repository is supposed to provide customer information in a central repository.
 It was introduced in 2014 and very rarely comes up as a solution sold by SAP.

-- SAP EWM: EWM is very complicated and troublesome application.
+- SAP EWM: EWM is a very complicated and troublesome application.

 - SAP BW / BI: This is SAP’s business warehouse.

 *All of the items in red are what we consider high-risk implementation SAP products.

 The total expense of these combined applications both in terms of the license fee but, more importantly, the implementation and maintenance overhead is ridiculous for this size of a company.
 And this is not the extent of what was sold.
 S/4HANA requires HANA, which is one of the highest overhead databases that one can implement.
 It is not mentioned by KPS, but S/4HANA can’t be implemented without it.

 Notice the risk level of the multiple products that were sold to S Oliver.